-According to Sanjeev Arora, President, Motion Business, ABB India, the primary focus remains centered on sustainability and reliability encouraging the widespread adoption of high-energy-efficient motors and variable speed drives.
+According to Sanjeev Arora, President, Motion Business, ABB India, the primary focus remains centred on sustainability and reliability, encouraging the widespread adoption of high-energy-efficient motors and variable-speed drives.

-Please discuss ways to improve the performance and energy efficiency of electrical motor solutions.
+Please discuss ways to improve electrical motor solutions’ performance and energy efficiency.